Raj-Lab-UCSF/journalclub/README.md

 The OLD schedule is shared [here](https://docs.google.com/spreadsheets/d/1ByGjJErnOnr8B-xiYPzZLfBsqS0NZp3QMiwtfqfAE14/edit#gid=0)

-It is each presenter's responsibility to update the above schedule and update this repository with information regarding articles being reviewed.
+It is each presenter's responsibility to update the schedule below and update this repository with information regarding articles being reviewed.
 This means everyone in the lab should have this repository cloned.

 Latest Journal Club Updates
 ---